it-projects-llc/odoo-saas-tools/_posts/2017-06-06-fundraising-campaign.md

 It is the minimal list of updates.
 We expect to do even more.

-* scalable deploy for any load
+* Scalable deploy for any load
   * AWS Support
   * Refactoring: One *SaaS Plan* - Many *SaaS Servers*
   * One *SaaS Server* = One cluster (One load balancer + Many instances + One posgtgres + Few special instances for odoo cron workers)
   * Automatic high load testing
-* backuping and restoring
+* Backuping and restoring
   * Refactor backup system
   * Restore *SaaS Client* from database dump (see [comment on issue #383](https://github.com/it-projects-llc/odoo-saas-tools/issues/383#issuecomment-261453697)
 * Automation on spreading module updates